itu-square/symsim/README.md

 9. Running the learning

    There is a corresponding test tree (to the `main` source tree).
-Under `concrete/examples/breaking/` you will find the file `Experiments.scala` that shows how the breaking car learning is executed.
+Under `concrete/examples/braking/` you will find the file `Experiments.scala` that shows how the braking car learning is executed.
 So far, we disguise it as a test.
 You can copy this file to the corresponding directory for `tictactoe` and adjust it to instantiate the tic-tac-toe learning.

 ## Credits